-The Mt.
-Healthy City School District is located in Hamilton County in southwestern Ohio and consists of three small communities: the City of Mt.
-Healthy and parts of Springfield and Colerain townships.
+Mt.
+Healthy City School District is a culturally inclusive school system located in Hamilton County of southwestern Ohio and consists of three small communities: the City of Mt.
+Healthy and parts of Springfield Township and Colerain Township.

 Mt.
-Healthy is a culturally diverse school system, with a minority enrollment of 84%.
-Comprehensive educational programs span prekindergarten through twelfth grade, with college preparatory, advanced placement, gifted programs, and vocational opportunities.
-These programs, coupled with co-curricular activities, provide the district's young people with an opportunity to develop into well-rounded and knowledgeable citizens.
+Healthy CSD has a minority enrollment of 86.9%.
+The district encompasses comprehensive educational programs that span pre-kindergarten through twelfth grade, with college preparatory, advanced placement, college credit plus, gifted programs, and vocational opportunities.
+These programs, coupled with co-curricular activities, provide the district's students with the voice and choice to develop into well-rounded and knowledgeable citizens.

 School Mascot: Owls

 90 staff with more than 10 years' teaching experience